 - I understand what implicit bias means.

 - I understand what a microaggression is.

 - I understand what it means to be an ally.

-The DEI committee is now working with a post-training discussion document provided by Dr. Ferguson to adequately prepare coaches to have further dialogue and discussion with their teams.
+- Afterward, the DEI committee worked with a post-training discussion document provided by Dr. Ferguson to adequately prepare coaches to have further dialogue and discussion with their teams.
 We also received valuable feedback from the post-survey to help guide us in what training opportunities our student-athletes are looking for in future sessions.

 During spring 2021, OWU coaches and athletics administrators also completed DEI module training and continued to participate in follow-up discussions led by Dawn Chisebe and other members of the Council on Diversity, Equity, and Inclusion.

 The department’s DEI committee also worked to plan for the DEI module training that all student-athletes will complete in the fall.
 This will be the largest group of students completing the module on campus.

 - Our division is committed to, and working actively to build, a community of belonging where alumni, families, and friends feel included, valued, and listened to.
 Through the creation of small task force groups, we have strengthened relationships, outreach, and programming with LGBTQIA+, first-generation, global/international, and Black alumni and friends to engage with each other, students, and the OWU community.

 - As of May 2021, University Advancement has raised $11,717 for the new student DEI Grant program to support student-driven projects to help make OWU an antiracist space.

 - Through the Women of Ohio Wesleyan (WOW) program, we have engaged with more than 500 women during the spring 2021 semester through equity programming, mentorship, and outreach.